qala-io/java-course/README.md

 It should take 1-3 months - all is up to you.
 * Advanced - for most topics there will be references to the books.
 You'll read them to fully grasp the topic.

-There will be times when you're less interested in a specific topic - feel free to skip it and return later.

 # [Course Programme](docs/programme.md)

 # Contact Info